Quick installation by using easy install (Recommended)

 OU values vary with different AD methods.
 See the following table.

-Easy install supports pure IPv6 as of Linux VDA 7.16.
+Easy install supports pure IPv6 starting from the Linux VDA 7.16.
 The following preconditions and limitations apply:

 - Your Linux repository must be configured to ensure that your machine can download required packages over pure IPv6 networks.